-- Inter-regional loss flow equation scaling used in instances where the proposed network option augments an exists transmission corridor. - First principles used in circumstances where the losses between regional reference nodes are dominated by one link (for example, HVDC connection connecting in the vicinity of RRNs). - Case extrapolation and regression used to build an inter-regional loss flow equation when the network augmentation option is for an entirely new and complex transmission corridor.
+- First principles used in circumstances where the losses between regional reference nodes are dominated by one link (for example, HVDC connection connecting in the vicinity of RRNs). - Case extrapolation and regression used to build an inter-regional loss flow-equation when the network augmentation option is for an entirely new and complex transmission corridor.

-Inter-regional loss flow equation scaling for network augmentations
+Inter-regional loss-flow equation scaling for network augmentations

-For existing interconnectors, the current inter-regional loss equations and MLF equations are available through the NEM's annual loss factor calculation process15.
+For existing interconnectors, the current inter-regional loss equations and MLF equations are available through the NEM's annual loss factor calculation process16.